ava-labs/teleporter/README.md

 ## Structure

-- `contracts/` is a Foundry project that includes the implementation of the token bridge contracts and Solidity unit tests
+- `contracts/` is a Foundry project that includes the implementation of the token transferer contracts and Solidity unit tests
 - `scripts/` includes various bash utility scripts
 - `tests/` includes integration tests for the contracts in `contracts/`, written using the [Ginkgo](https://onsi.github.io/ginkgo/) testing framework.